niemopen/niem-naming-design-rules/ndr6src.md

 - Classes and datatypes are the two kinds of *type* in the metamodel.
 For historical reasons, the name of every class and datatype in the NIEM model ends in "Type".
 This is why the high-level view of the metamodel includes the abstract Type UML class.

 - Classes, datatypes, and properties are the three kinds of metamodel *component*.
-(All of the common properties of classes and datatypes are defined here, which is why Type is not needed in the detailed metamodel diagram in [section 4](#4-data-models-in-niem).)
+(All of the common properties of classes and datatypes are defined in the Component class, which is why the abstract Type class is not needed in the detailed metamodel diagram in [section 4](#4-data-models-in-niem).)

 - A *namespace* is a collection of uniquely-named components defined by an authority.
 (See [section 3.6](#36-namespaces))